-Every pattern depicts key components as relevant factors in the violations that uphold a specific type of interrelation, setting the connection points and detecting the arrangement of violence: the form.
+Every pattern depicts key components as relevant factors to the violations upholding a specific type of interrelation setting the connection points, detecting the arrangement of violence: the form.

-"A pattern is a form in which particular features recur recognizably and regularly, if not identically or symmetrically"30.
-Just as nature boasts an array of patterns in the form of fractals, spirals, waves, and ripples, as well as spots and stripes, social patterns are manifested in different forms that point to a deeper understanding of the structures acting around a particular violation.
-A form expresses one specific array of violence, showing a connection between the elements that are under analysis, enabling further questions around accountability, reparations, harm, victimization, and non-recurrence.
+"A pattern is a form in which particular features recur recognizably and regularly, if not identically or symmetrically"12.
+Just like nature boasts an array of patterns in the form of fractals, spirals, waves and ripples, spots and stripes, social patterns are manifested in different forms that point to a deeper understanding of the structures acting around a particular violation.
+A form expresses a particular array of violence showing a connection between the elements that are under analysis enabling further questions around accountability, reparations, harm, victimization, non-recurrence.
 Understanding the forms and exploring these further questions allow us to maximize the investigative effect of PA.